mia-platform/documentation/docs/runtime_suite/crud-service.md

 The following guide will help you to get familiar with the APIs of the CRUD Service.

 ![API Portal](img/crud-api-portal.png)

+> Remember: the API Portal visualize all API configured and esposed by CRUD.

+## CRUD fields {#base}

+In DevOps Console it's possible to define the fields of a CRUD service [see here](/api-console/crud-advanced).
+Some fields are predefined and help the management of data, others custom and can be configured with different data types.

+All fields can be indexed to speed up the data retrieval.

+### Predefined fields

+The common fields of all collections managed by CRUD are the following:

+- creatorId: id of the user who created the resource
+- createdAt: long that expresses the date and time of creation of the resource in milliseconds since 1970
+- updaterId: id of the user who last modified the resource
+- updatedAt: long which expresses in milliseconds since 1970 the date and time of last update of the resource
+- sync and trash: the sync and trash properties belong to every resource and are represented by numbers with a precise semantics.

+- read a collection and filter results;
+- find elements of a collection using MongoDB query syntax;
+- count number of elements in a collection;
+- create a new element in a collection (also with a bulk action);
+- update one or more elements of a collection;
+- delete one or more elements of a collection;

+### Data types

+When a new field is added it is possible to specify fields of different types:

+- String
+- Numbers
+- At your place
+- DateTime
+- ....
+- GeoPoint, see RFC 7946: {
+    "type": "Point",
+    "coordinates": [longitude: Double, latitude: Double]

+It is configured at startup through the definition of collections (one or more), to provide a consistent HTTP interface and to perform the validation of operations before executing them on the database.

+The definition of a collection involves indicating the list and the type of fields and optionally specifying indexes.

+In detail:

+  The sync property can take 3 values: 0, 1 or 2.

 > Remember: the API Portal visualize all API configured and exposed by CRUD.